clstoulouse/motu/README.md

 ## <a name="AdminDataSetAdd">Add a dataset</a>
 In order to add a new Dataset, you have to add a new configService node in the [Motu business configuration](#ConfigurationBusiness).
 When Motu read data through TDS (Opendap or NCSS service), the data shall be configured in TDS before this configuration in Motu.
 The TDS configuration is not explained here.

+Within CMEMS, the datasets are organized in a tree structure, where the product granularity appears above the dataset granularity.
+To be noticed:

+* The dataset disseminated by TDS/Motu shall be gridded datasets (data is defined in a grid)
+* A gridded dataset is a set of data files aggregated on time.
+Each file composing a gridded dataset shall contain the same variable in the same geospatial coverage.
+The difference between two files is the temporal coverage
+* All gridded dataset shall be configured in TDS, to be served through teh subsetter of Motu
+* A product is a coherent group of datasets.
+The product is the granularity used in the catalogue of CMEMS
+* In the XML tree structure of the TDS configuration, each product shall be configured through a unique node
+* This node shall correspond to one XML file in the TDS configuration (for example product1.xml) and shall be further referenced in the motuConfiguration.xml file as one &lt;catalog name> (for example &lt;catalog name="psy2v3-myocean.xml>)
+* The value of the "name" attribute of the element &lt;dataset> shall be identical to the Product Specification Customer Name (from CMEMS Product Information Table).

 Examples: